avg-bitsian/avg-bitsian.github.io/pages/humour.md

 * Fobia: the fear of misspelled words.

-* People who are into mime art, what are you trying to _tell_?

 > What is a cop's favourite physics problem?
-> The one that involves _pulleys_
+>!
+The one that involves _pulleys_

 * Online semester once again made me realise the definition of _obsolete_ — any computer I own.

 > She: I like people that are empathetic.
 > He: I _understand_.

-* It's getting so hot that the potatoes are getting baked _underground_.

-* When my friends say "This is a _foolproof plan_," they have clearly misjudged my intelligence.
+* When my friends say 'This is a foolproof plan', they have clearly misjudged my intelligence.

 > Working with an office in a different time zone has left me confused when to call it a day.
 > Perhaps working in overlapping hours would be best for both the worlds.

-* What class would a soda can take if it goes to school?
+> What class would a soda can take if it goes to school?
-* _Fizz ed_.
+>! _Fizz ed_.

 * The very first doctor of dermatology had to start from _scratch_.

 * I listened to Daft Punk for the first time and it was an _instant crush_.
 Perhaps, I got lucky?

 > If Robert Downey Jr had been an athlete instead of an actor, and someone asked him 'What do you do for a living?', then what would have been his response?
->I run, man.
+>!
+I run, man.

 * I bought a new backpack because the old one had worn out.
 It had a lot of _bag-age_.

-* In an argument of 'apples vs oranges', if someone is in favour of apples, would they be called 'apple-sider'?
+* In an argument of 'apples vs oranges', if someone is in favour of apples, would they be called _'apple-sider'_?

 > Why do wanderers or vagabonds not get disturbed or affected by the problems in their life?
-> Because they are _nomads_.
+>!
+Because they are _nomads_.
-___